Skip to content

 Finalize the ACL by clicking Submit.

-If you use basic authentication for other integrations that use the Table API, add a **basic auth** authentication profile to this policy as well or create a separate policy for those integrations.
-ServiceNow applies authentication in priority order; adding only a REST API key authentication profile can change default basic auth behavior for Table API traffic covered by this policy.
+If you use basic authentication for other integrations that use the Table API, add a basic auth authentication profile to your Table API REST API Access Policy as well, or create a separate policy for those integrations.
+ServiceNow applies authentication in priority order; adding only a REST API key authentication profile can change default basic auth behavior for Table API traffic covered by that policy.

 In your integration or connector settings, supply: